perladvent/perldotcom/content/article/what-s-new-on-cpan---february-2024.md

       "new"
    ],
    "draft" : false,
-   "description" : "A curated look at February 2024's new CPAN uploads" "image" : "/images/176/2A6DE1D0-0ACE-11E5-A57F-EAC87F6D3C83.png", "thumbnail" : "/images/176/thumb_2A6DE1D0-0ACE-11E5-A57F-EAC87F6D3C83.png"
+   "description" : "A curated look at February 2024's new CPAN uploads", "image" : "/images/176/2A6DE1D0-0ACE-11E5-A57F-EAC87F6D3C83.png", "thumbnail" : "/images/176/thumb_2A6DE1D0-0ACE-11E5-A57F-EAC87F6D3C83.png"
 }